On the Role of Negative Precedent in Legal Outcome Prediction: Related Work

 \section{Related Work}

 Juris-informatics can trace its origins all the way to the late 1950s \citep{kort_1957, nagel1963applying}.
-The pioneers have used rule based systems to successfully capture aspects of legal reasoning in thousands of hand crafted rules \citep{hypo}.
-Yet these systems have been too brittle to be employed in practice due to the ever-changing rules of law.
-Especially in common law countries, the majority of law is contained in case law, where cases are transcripts of the judicial decisions, making the law change constantly with every new decision.
-With the advances of natural language processing (NLP) in the past two decades, the interest in developing NLP applications for the legal domain have been rejuvenated by the research aiming towards more robust models of law.
-Areas explored include question answering \citep{monroy09}, legal entity recognition \citep{cardellino-etal-2017-legal}, text summarisation \citep{Hachey}, judgement prediction \citep{xu2020distinguish} and majority opinion prediction \cite{Valvoda2018}.
+The pioneers used rule-based systems to successfully capture aspects of legal reasoning, using thousands of hand-crafted rules \citep{hypo}.
+Yet due to the ever-changing rules of law, these systems were too brittle to be employed in practice.
+Particularly in common law countries, the majority of law is contained in case law, where cases are transcripts of the judicial decisions.
+This allows the law to constantly change in reaction to each new decision.
+The advances of natural language processing (NLP) in the past two decades have rejuvinated the interest in developing applications for the legal domain.
+Areas explored include question answering \citep{monroy09}, legal entity recognition \citep{cardellino-etal-2017-legal}, text summarisation \citep{Hachey}, judgement prediction \citep{xu2020distinguish}, majority opinion prediction \cite{Valvoda2018} and \emph{ratio decidendi} extraction \cite{valvoda}.

-Our work is similar to the recent study of Chinese law judgement prediction by \citet{zhong-etal-2018-legal} and \citet{xu2020distinguish}, who break down the court judgement into the applicable law, charges and terms of penalty.
-Operating in the civil law system (Germany, China, France etc.), they argue that predicting applicable law is one of the fundamental subtasks, which will guide the prediction for other subtasks.
+Our work is similar to the recent study of Chinese law judgement prediction by \citet{zhong-etal-2018-legal} and \citet{xu2020distinguish}, who break down court judgements into the applicable law, charges and terms of penalty.
+Operating in the civil law system (which outside of China is also used in Germany, and France, inter alia), they argue that predicting applicable law is a fundamental subtask, which will guide the prediction for other subtasks.
 In the context of ECHR law, we argue that legal claims are one such guiding element for outcome prediction.
 While similar, applicable law and claims are different.
 In the work above, the judge selects the applicable law from the facts as part of reaching the outcome.
 This is not the case for ECHR law, or any other precedential legal system known to the authors, where the breach of law is claimed by a lawyer, not a judge.